MicrosoftDocs/windows-driver-docs/CONTRIBUTING.md

 To make substantial changes to an existing article, add or change images, or contribute a new article, we recommend forking the official repo into your GitHub account, and then creating a local clone.

-For more info, see [Fork a Repo](https://help.github.com/articles/fork-a-repo/).
+For more info, you can see [Fork a Repo](https://help.github.com/articles/fork-a-repo/).

 ## Using issues to provide feedback on Windows driver documentation